DylTrout/SN-pen/README.md

 Simply input this one-liner into command prompt and it will do the rest:

-cd %HOMEPATH%/Downloads && curl -LJO https://raw.githubusercontent.com/DylTrout/SN-pen/main/script.bat && script.bat && echo done
+cd %HOMEPATH%\Downloads && curl -LJO https://raw.githubusercontent.com/DylTrout/SN-pen/main/script.bat && script.bat && echo done

 For more info look at Notes.txt